vaibhav18matere/books/you are not so smart/you-are-not-so-smart.md

 sane.
 >
 - You have no clue why you act the way you do, choose the things you choose, or think the thoughts you think.
-Instead, you create narratives, little stories to explain why you did, what toy did.
+Instead, you create narratives, little stories to explain why you did, what you did.
 1. Confirmation Biased - You tend to look for information that confirms your beliefs and ignore information that challenges them.
 This is called confirmation bias.
 The contents of your